vsgobbi/pyAdvertiser/README.md

-## Flask RESTful API with PynamoDB and AWS Lambda
+##Python Web Advertiser: A Flask RESTful API with PynamoDB and AWS Lambda

 ## Description
 Web project development of an API using Flask, designed with Blueprints pattern,